vgough/go-fuse-c/README.md

 # Purpose

-After running into trouble getting a "pure-Go" FUSE wrapper working, I decided that the most practical approach was to wrap the C library.
+After running into trouble getting a couple "pure-Go" FUSE wrapper working, I decided that the most practical approach was to wrap the C library.
 This would allow reuse of system-specific libraries (like OSXFuse) and avoid ongoing work of porting fixes from multiple client libraries.

 Additionally, I want access to the FUSE Low-Level API, which deals with inodes, rather than the Path based API.
 Although the Path based API makes it easy to write simple filesystems, the Low Level API is more powerful and makes it easier to make the filesystem behave like a built-in Posix filesystem.

 # Examples